votca/votca/share/doc/input_files.rst

 A topology is completely specified by a set of beads, their types, and a list of bonded interactions.
 VOTCA is able to read topologies in the GROMACS\ ``.tpr`` format.
-For example, one can create a coarse-grained topology based on the mapping file and atomistic GROMACS topology.
+For example, one can create a coarse-grained topology based on the mapping file and atomistic GROMACS topology using ``csg_gmxtopol``.

 .. code:: bash

   csg_gmxtopol --top topol.tpr --cg propane.xml --out out.top